gregpaes/vagrant-libvirt-kubernetes/README.md

-# Vagrantfile and Scripts to Automate Kubernetes Setup using Kubeadm [Practice Environment for CKA/CKAD and CKS Exams]

-## Documentation

-Current k8s version for CKA, CKAD and CKS exam: 1.26

-Refer this link for documentation: https://devopscube.com/kubernetes-cluster-vagrant/

 ## About this repo
 This repo is a fork from https://github.com/gregpaes/vagrant-kubeadm-kubernetes-nfs In which we made same tweaks to replace the virtualbox provider with vagrant-libvirt, enable persistence volumes, the addition of a nfs-server VM, nfs-subdir-external-provisioner on the k8s cluster